-If you have blonde or pre-coloured hair, dyeing your hair black (especially if you’re doing it for the first time) can be tricky.
+If you have blonde or pre-colored hair, dyeing your hair black (especially if you’re doing it for the first time) can be tricky.
 We don’t recommend doing this on your own.
 Instead, leave this in the hands of a professional.
-Then if you like it, it will be easy to maintain on your own by following the instructions for a root application in your colour kit.
+Then if you like it, it will be easy to maintain on your own by following the instructions for a root application in your color kit.

 If you’re looking to dye your hair but unsure where to start, our experts are ready at hand to provide you with professional guidance and help you achieve the shade of your dreams.
 Just reach out to us on Clairol Hotline at 1-800-CLAIROL and we’ll be happy to help you.

-If your natural hair colour falls on the darker side, then you're in luck!
-Compared to other types of hair transformations, changing your hair colour from brown to black is quite a simple process.
-As you add colour to your hair rather than lifting it, your hair is less prone to damage.
-Try our Natural Instincts midnight black shade to get the desired colour while adding shine and lustre to your locks.
+If your natural hair color falls on the darker side, then you're in luck!
+Compared to other types of hair transformations, changing your hair color from brown to black is quite a simple process.
+As you add color to your hair rather than lifting it, your hair is less prone to damage.
+Try our Natural Instincts midnight black shade to get the desired color while adding shine and luster to your locks.

 So you've chosen your shade of black hair dye and know exactly what style you're going for – great, you're off to a good start!